LouiValley/LouiValley.github.io/index.md

 Sep.
 2021 - Present: [**Deep-Mlps family**](https://github.com/LouiValley/Deep-Mlps-family)

 * I'm collecting deep MLPs in a GitHub project named [Deep-Mlps family](https://github.com/LouiValley/Deep-Mlps-family).
-It includes various deep-MLPs' with parameters and accuracy, includeing MLP-Mixer, Cycle-MLP, ResMLP and more.
+It includes various deep-MLPs' with parameters and accuracy, including MLP-Mixer, Cycle-MLP, ResMLP and more.

 Sep.
 2021 - Sep.2022: [**TT-MLP: Tensor Train Decomposition on Deep MLPs**](https://ieeexplore.ieee.org/document/10032168)
 * This study aims to combine tensor-train decomposition with deep MLPs.

 * In the evaluation, the proposed method showed a better trade-off than conventional TTD methods on ImageNet-1K and achieved a 0.56% higher inference accuracy with a 15.44% memory reduction on Cifar-10.

-* This study is my first step toward deep learning algorithm.
+* This study is my first step toward deep learning algorithms.

 # Selected Publications